charmed-kubernetes/conctl/README.md

 ## Example

-Running the same command, on differnt hosts.
+Running the same command, on different hosts.
 One with Docker installed, the other with Containerd.

 ```bash